chef-boneyard/chef-web-docs-2016/chef_master/source/server_components.rst

 * The default maximum allowable size for a node object is 1MB, although it is rare for nodes to exceed 150KB.
 Though compressed, this data is replicated twice, once in |apache solr|, and once in |postgresql|.
 In practice, allowing a conservative 2MB of storage on the disk partition per node should be sufficient
 * Disk space estimates assume that the |reporting| add-on is not installed

 Host Specifications
 -----------------------------------------------------
-THe following sections describe the host specifications for various sizes of CCRs/min and help show when to consider moving from a standalone topology to a high availability or tiered topology.
+The following sections describe the host specifications for various sizes of CCRs/min and help show when to consider moving from a standalone topology to a high availability or tiered topology.

 **UP TO 33 CCRs/Min (approx. 1,000 nodes):**